-Applications submitted by individuals, or by organizations that do not involve other entities in a network orpartnership, are not eligible for consideration under any category applicable to the BFRDP and will be excluded from review.
+Applications submitted by individuals, or by organizations that do not involve other entities in a network or partnership, are not eligible for consideration under any category applicable to the BFRDP and will be excluded from review.

 To meet geographical diversity, multiple awards will not be made to the same organization, institution, or Project Director in the same calendar year.
-Further, organizations and institutions that have received a grant in the last two funding cycles (FY 2020 or FY 2021) are ineligible to apply.
-Since simplified standard grants are awarded for one year only, recipients of these grants that were awarded in FY 2021 may apply for grants in FY 2022.
+Further, organizations and institutions that have received a regular, standard, or education team grant in the last two funding cycles (FY 2021 or FY 2022) are ineligible to apply.
+Since simplified standard grants are awarded for one year only, recipients of these grants that were awarded in FY 2022 may apply for grants in FY 2023.
 Please do not apply for another simplified standard grant if you have previously received a simplified standard grant award in BFRDP.
 Simplified standard grants are designed for new trainers who have never received grants nor gained more than three years of experience in assisting with the development of beginning farmers and ranchers.

 Failure to meet an eligibility criterion by the application deadline may result in the application being excluded from consideration or, even though an application may be reviewed, will preclude NIFA from making an award.
-Award recipients may subcontract to organizations not eligible to apply provided suchorganizations are necessary for the conduct of the project.
+Award recipients may subcontract to organizations not eligible to apply provided such organizations are necessary for the conduct of the project.

 Duplicate or Multiple Submissions - duplicate or multiple submissions is not allowed.
-NIFA will disqualifyboth applications if an applicant submits duplicate or multiple submissions.
+NIFA will disqualify both applications if an applicant submits duplicate or multiple submissions.
 For those new to Federal financial assistance, NIFA's Grants Overview provides highly recommended information about grants and other resources to help understand the Federal awards process.

-B. Cost Sharing or Matching: Match Required -
+B. Cost Sharing or Matching

-For FY 2022, BFRDP awardees must provide a match from non-Federal sources in the form of cash or in-kind contributions in an amount equal to 25 percent of the funds provided by the grant or cooperative agreement.
+Match Required -For FY 2023, BFRDP awardees must provide a match from non-Federal sources in the form of cash or in-kind contributions in an amount equal to 25 percent of the funds provided by the grant or cooperative agreement.
 However, NIFA may waive the matching funds requirement for a grant if NIFA determines that such a waiver or modification is necessary to effectively reach an underserved area or population.